theBrianCui/ArnoldJS/README.md

 ArnoldJS
 ==============

+    TALK TO THE HAND
+        GIVE THESE PEOPLE AIR
+            "Hello, World!"
+        ENOUGH TALK
+    TERMINATED

 Inspired by [ArnoldC](https://github.com/lhartikk/ArnoldC), ArnoldJS adds syntactic sugar to JavaScript that makes it less forgiving, more emotional, and even painful to write, allowing you to do less with more code.